ramki-pvrs/electricalelectronics/README.md

 - **native**: only for methods; the native keyword in Java is applied to a method to indicate that the method is implemented in native code using JNI (Java Native Interface).
    -- The methods which are implemented in C, C++ are called native methods or foreign methods.

+## Constructors
+- Constructor name is same as Class name
+- Constructors are used to initialize the objects after they are created
+- JVM provides default constructor without any args
+- Constructors can be overloaded - different number of args or different types of args makes them overloaded
+- Constructor chaining possible
+- super keyword

 ## Interfaces